 I am 65 years old, white, male.
 Got pulled over last night for failure to signal and failure to maintain lane, admitted to drinking a mini-bottle of wine with dinner 4 hours earlier, arrested after not passing field sobriety test (which I thought I did fine on), taken to station, blew 0.00.
 DRE...
 Read more »

 I think it is a bad idea to represent yourself.
 DUIs can be more complicated than meets the eye.
 I believe that you have an excellent case based on what you're saying here; it's possible that the state won't even charge the case.
 Likely, even.
-However, if they DO charge the case then you're risking...Read more »
+However, if they DO charge the case then...Read more »

 I turned to sharp at a light and drove over curb- medium which caused my tire to go flat.
 I drove for a mile or two and pulled over and parked the car.
 I called for help.
 Few minutes later a sheriff showed up and asked me if i was ok.
 They asked me if i was drinking and i said i did earlier in the...
 Read more »